ekamperi/ekamperi.github.io/_posts/2019-10-19-norms-in-machine-learning.md

 in linear regression, but usually are much larger.

 Informally, a norm is a function that accepts as input a vector from our vector space V and spits out a real number that tells us how big a vector is.
-In order for a function to quantify as a norm, it must first fulfill some properties, so that the results of this metrization process kind of "make sense".
+In order for a function to qualify as a norm, it must first fulfill some properties, so that the results of this metrization process kind of "make sense".
 These properties are the following.
 For all $$u, v$$ in the vector space $$V$$ and $$\alpha$$ in $$\mathbb{R}$$: